quangsang52sh/Installing_Program/README.md

 # Hi guys
-# My name's sang from biotechnology.
+# My name's Sang from biotechnology.
 # You need to follow me to install bioinformatic software.
 # And here is this link ...
 # Enjoy!